-The federal government manages and controls nearly half of the territory of California – about 46%.
-Most of this land is controlled by the Forest Service, the Bureau of Land Management, and the National Parks Service.
-The Department of Defense also maintains several properties in California.
-But these lands do not belong to the federal government – they belong to the people of California.
+The federal government manages nearly half of the territory of California – about 46%.
+Most of this land is controlled by four federal entinties: The Forest Service, Bureau of Land Management, the Department of Defense (DoD) and/or the National Parks Service.
+But these lands do not belong to the federal government.

 California’s indigenous people have been a part of the landscape for millennia, and this is precisely why Yes California and dozens of California’s sovereign nations endorse the ideas presented through the #ReturnCalifornia initiative.